magentabusiness/magentabusiness.github.io/docs/user-guide/install/pe/cluster/minikube-cluster-setup.md

 ## Step 5.
 Review the architecture page

-Starting ThingsBoard v2.2, it is possible to install ThingsBoard cluster using new microservices architecture and docker containers.
+Starting IoT Hub v2.2, it is possible to install IoT Hub cluster using new microservices architecture and docker containers.
 See [**microservices**](/docs/reference/msa/) architecture page for more details.

 ## Step 6.
 Configure Minikube